Guide

 For complete beginners

-Accuracy isn't just for low handicaps — the instant feedback is what makes learning fast.
+Accuracy isn't just for low handicaps.
+The instant feedback is what makes learning fast.
 You see the effect of every change immediately, in numbers and ball flight, with no one watching from the next mat.

 Carry: the one to learn first.